Try Prompts in X

 Problem

-500K users visited the Copilot Prompt Gallery website every month, but the traffic lead to a dead end.
+500K users visited the Copilot Prompt Gallery website (see above) every month, but the traffic lead to a dead end.

 Users had to manually copy prompts, navigate to the correct Microsoft 365 app, and paste before submitting, a 6-step workflow with significant drop-off at each stage.